The Coffee Shop at the Edge of the World | Teen Ink

 “Is there any point to your vagueness?”

 “Maybe,” he said, continuing to gaze at her.
-She was truly annoyed now, at how this strange individual acted as if humans were a lower class.
+She was truly annoyed now at how this strange individual acted as if humans were a lower class.
 If this was a dream, she hoped she would wake up soon.
-She’d like to think her subconscious wasn’t secretly a masochist, making her talk with a type of person she loathed.
+She’d like to think her subconscious wasn’t secretly a masochist, making her talk with the type of person she loathed.

 “That makes absolutely no sense.
 What states?”